Nlea/Camunda-and-Robotframework/README.md

 # Camunda-and-Robot-framework
-This project shows how to integrate [Robot framework (RF)](https://robotframework.org/) with Camunda.
+This project shows how to integrate [Robot framework (RF)](https://robotframework.org/) with [Camunda Platform](https://docs.camunda.org/manual/7.15/).

 The project contains a BPMN diagram and the implementation of the service tasks with Robot framework.
-The service tasks in Camunda are implemented as External Tasks.
+The service tasks in Camunda are implemented as [External Task](https://docs.camunda.org/manual/latest/user-guide/process-engine/external-tasks/) .

 A full list with other projects that integrate Camunda and Robot framework can be found [here](https://github.com/camunda-community-hub/awesome-Camunda-and-Robotframework-projects)

 ## The process
 Becoming part of the Camunda Community is related with various sign ups.
-This process automates the sign up for the Camunda Platform Forum and the Camunda Newsletter.
+This process automates the sign up for the [Camunda Platform Forum](https://forum.camunda.org/) and the [Camunda Community Newsletter](https://camunda.com/developers/developer-community-updates/).
 At the start  you can decide what you want to register for and provide the details.

 ![Camunda Community Sign up Process](/img/Robotframework-process.png)